cognitedata/reveal/react-components/src/architecture/base/README.md

 - **VisualDomainObject**: This subclass adds functionality to a domain object so it can be shown in 3D.
 The most important function here is createThreeView() which must be overridden.

-- **FolderDomainObject**: Concrete class for multi purpose folder.- **RootDomainObject**: Concrete class for the root of the hierarchy
+- **FolderDomainObject**: Concrete class for multi purpose folder.
+- **RootDomainObject**: Concrete class for the root of the hierarchy

 ### architecture/base/renderTarget